about THE FAT PASTOR

 During our time there, my father passed away, and we eventually realized that we needed to be closer to home.
 Through providence, we didn't just move closer - we actually moved back to Yakima.

 AND WE'RE BACK

 Eating good food truly has become a calling of it's own for me, and it's something I'm excited to share with anyone and everyone.
 Food is worthy of respect, and it's something I think I do well.
 I'm also passionate about social and economic change.
 More than just making a good meal, we want to create better lives.
-I think my team and I can help with that as pastors, but also as chefs.
+I think my team and I can help with that as community minded chefs.
 For more information on my team of amazing chefs and hospitality experts, be sure to click HERE.

 Whether you want to change the world, or just eat a crazy good meal with us - we're here to help you strap up, and join us on an adventure you won't soon forget.